 (see project ideas below).

-You are welcome and encouraged to design a project that is related to your research outside this course; However, please be honorable and don't suggest a project that you've already completed as part of your research.
+You are encouraged to design a project that is related to your research outside this course; However, please be honorable and don't suggest a project that you've already fully completed as part of your research.
 The initial proposal is primarily a proposal, and need not be long.